Experient-Group/ExperientApp/README.md

 ## Start Contributing

-Please checkout the Contrbiuting Section for more information
+Please checkout the Contributing Section for more information